tarunbatra/tarunbatra.github.io/source/_posts/How-to-choose-between-Kafka-and-RabbitMQ.md

 > RabbitMQ offers complex routing use-cases which can not be realized with Kafka's simple architecture.
 However, Kafka provides higher throughput and persistence of messages.

-Apart from these differences, both of them provide similar capabilities like fault-tolerance, high availability, scalable, etc. Keeping this in mind, we at [smallcase][smallcase-url] used RabbitMQ for [consistent polling in our transactions system][rabbitmq-blog] and Kafka for making our notifications system quick and snappy.
+Apart from these differences, both of them provide similar capabilities like fault-tolerance, high availability, scalability, etc. Keeping this in mind, we at [smallcase][smallcase-url] used RabbitMQ for [consistent polling in our transactions system][rabbitmq-blog] and Kafka for making our notifications system quick and snappy.

 ## References